riz1ash786/employee-tracker/README.md

 https://github.com/riz1ash786/employee-tracker

 Step 2 -
-Open terminal and install node modules using the following command `npm i`
+Open terminal and install dependencies using the following command `npm i`

 ## Usage

+- Enter `mysql -u root -p` to access the database via MySQL.

-Enter `npm start` in terminal to start the application.
+- Enter `npm start` in terminal to start the application.

 ## Contributing